MIACollaborative/example-two-headed-boy/README.md

 to see the "Agent" version
 or
 `$ npm run start-oldschool`
-to see the "Old Schoo" version
+to see the "Old School" version

 Note that both versions share the same "Settings" screen.